Our Current House

 The back of the house was pretty brown looking thanks to the rotting roof and the cream trim & siding.

 Thankfully the new darker roof, white trim, and putty colored siding make it feel more dimensional and balanced to us.
-We also have plans to paint that back door as well as the utility box to help it blend a bit more, and have been talking about the possibility of adding black shutters to the sides and back of the house like the ones in the front.
+We’ve been talking about the possibility of adding black shutters to the sides and back of the house like the ones in the front.

 - The Backyard -